TromsFylkestrafikk/laravel-meteobridge/README.md

 # Laravel Meteobridge

-Feed laravel with weather data from meteobridge devices.
+Feed laravel with weather data from meteobridge devices using HTTP GET requests.

 ## Install